Pigment

 A pigment is a chemical compound that gives a substance or organism color, or is used by humans to add or alter color or change visual appearance.
-Pigments are completely or nearly insoluble and chemically unreactive in water or another medium; in contrast, dyes are colored substances which are soluble or go into solution at some stage in their use.
+Pigments are nearly or completely insoluble and chemically unreactive in water or another medium; in contrast, dyes are colored substances which are soluble or go into solution at some stage in their use.
 Dyes are often organic compounds whereas pigments are often inorganic.
 Pigments of prehistoric and historic value include ochre, charcoal, and lapis lazuli.
 Biological pigments are compounds produced by living organisms that provide coloration.

 Economic impact

 In 2006, around 7.4 million tons of inorganic, organic, and special pigments were marketed worldwide.
 According to an April 2018 report by Bloomberg Businessweek, the estimated value of the pigment industry globally is $30 billion.
-The value of titanium dioxide - used to enhance the white brightness of many products - was placed at $13.2 billion per year, while the color Ferrari red is valued at $300 million each year.
+The value of titanium dioxide – used to enhance the white brightness of many products – was placed at $13.2 billion per year, while the color Ferrari red is valued at $300 million each year.
+For organic pigments, the major application is printing inks followed by paints and coloring plastics and textiles.